-- Create an induction pack
+- How to create an induction pack

 Rewards of proper staff induction

-- new staff feel welcome and comfortable
+- they feel welcome and comfortable

 Create an induction pack

-- a current organisation chart listing the current roles and employees' names
+- A current organisation chart listing the current roles and employees' names.

-- copy of their job description
+- A copy of the job description.

-- a safety induction including evacuation procedures
+- A safety induction – including evacuation procedures.

-A probationary period is for the first three months of a new job and offers both the employer and new employee an opportunity to openly discuss the role and its suitability.
+A probationary period is for the first three months of a new job, and offers both the employer and new employee an opportunity to openly discuss the role and its suitability.

 The employee can assess if the job meets their expectations, whilst the employer will gain an understanding of the new employee's skills, knowledge and attitude.